fg-research/website/blog/general/posts/inflation-forecasting-random-forest.rst

 .. raw:: html

     <br>
-    The function below is used for downloading and processing the training data.
+    We then define a function for downloading and processing the training data.
     In this function we download the FRED-MD dataset for the considered vintage, transform the time series using the provided transformation codes (with the exception of the target time series, for which we use the first order